The Fragrance of White Tea

 The practice of using these precious oils for therapeutic benefits dates back thousands of years.

-The Chinese utilized white tea as the principal ingredient in an an elixir that was believed to promote health and vitality.
+The Chinese utilized white tea as the principal ingredient in an elixir that was believed to promote health and vitality.

 When inhaled, the scent molecules in the essential oils flow from the olfactory nerves directly to the brain, and impact specifically its emotional core (the limbic system).